Defining Executive Benefits

 In the event of a voluntary or involuntary termination, severance agreements offer the company protection through non-compete agreements which aim to keep employees or executives from moving to competitors or opening their own business in a certain area.
 Similarly, change in control payments offer executives compensation should they lose their job as a result of a merger or a sale, and are oftentimes referred to as “golden parachutes.”

 No matter how meticulously a board of directors drafts an executive agreement, a breach of contract can still occur when an employee attempts to leave a company.
 Such contractual disputes can be just as common with executives as they are with other employees.
-Our Cherry Hill employment lawyers note that such disputes require apt legal counsel in order to be brought to a sound conclusion.
+Our Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA employment lawyers note that such disputes require apt legal counsel in order to be brought to a sound conclusion.